-- Safety within the car seat belt use; keeping the vehicle in good condition; dealing with accidents.
-Safety in traffic - driving at intersections; keeping safe distances; paying attention to other road users; priority rules; checks and use c mirrors; slow driving. - Safe practices on freeway traffic rules and traffic signs; lane changing; entering maneuvers; exiting maneuvers. - Driving and emotions dealing with anger; dealing with anxiety. - Driving in good condition influence of medications; good health practices. - Driving problems and age-related changes slower reactions while driving; vision problems; memory problems; wandering thoughts while driving; difficulties while driving in unfamiliar areas, at night, in the rain; or in heavy traffic; fatigue while driving; difficulties while driving and doing another activity; difficulties in finding a specific sign; difficulties in turning the head to look to the side of the rear difficulties in using the pedals and the steering wheel - Indications of serious concern about driving ability including the concerns of family and friends about an older driver; traffic violations or crashes in the last one or two years; eye diseases; chronic diseases; awareness of health conditions; preparing for a transition to restricted driving or stopping driving altogether. - General information procedures for driving license renewal; using public transport; ways of getting around.
+- Driving problems and age-related changes slower reactions while driving; vision problems; memory problems; wandering thoughts while driving; difficulties while driving in unfamiliar areas, at night, in the rain; or in heavy traffic; fatigue while driving; difficulties while driving and doing another activity; difficulties in finding a specific sign; difficulties in turning the head to look to the side or rear; difficulties in using the pedals and the steering wheel. - Indications of serious concern about driving ability including the concerns of family and friends about an older driver; traffic violations or crashes in the last one or two years; eye diseases; chronic diseases; awareness of health conditions; preparing for a transition to restricted driving or stopping driving altogether. - General information procedures for driving license renewal; using public transport; ways of getting around.